PandaDoc: Political activity

-During 2020–21 Belarusian protests that followed rigged elections earlier, PandaDoc founders have offered a financial, aid and professional retraining (in the tech industry) to the police officers who have lost their jobs because of refusing to illegally suppress protesters.
+During 2020–21 Belarusian protests that followed rigged elections, PandaDoc founders offered financial aid and professional retraining (in the tech industry) to the police officers who had lost their jobs because of refusing to illegally suppress protesters.
 In retaliation, on September 2, 2020, the Minsk office was raided by the authorities, more than a hundred employees were questioned, 7 were detained.
 A criminal case was opened against four of them.
-Three of the arrested were conditionally released later that autumn; the last remaining person under arrest, product manager Victor Kunshinov, was released only in August 2021.
+Three of the arrested were conditionally released later that autumn; the last remaining person under arrest, product manager Victor Kuvshinov, was released in August 2021.
 He spent more than 1 year in prison.
 On 31 August 2021, the authorities of Belarus announced that the case against PandaDoc was closed after the defendants admitted their guilt and compensated the alleged damage.

 In 2021-22, the company’s office in Minsk was liquidated, the staff was relocated to Portugal, Poland, the Philippines, and Kyiv.